To develop a new degree proposal and secure the necessary authorizations and approvals, please follow and review each of the four steps below:

 - For Sugar Land and proposed changes that are not located on the main campus, complete the THECB form: Certification Form for Electronically Delivered and Off-Campus Education Programs.

-- Deliver PPR and the THECB form via interdepartmental mail or hand-deliver the completed PPR (original only) to the Vice Provost for Academic Programs.
+- Deliver PPR and the THECB form via interdepartmental mail or hand-deliver the completed PPR (original only) to Daniel Chang, Director for Academic Programs.

 - PPR documents that are not in original form will be returned to the academic unit, thus delaying the processing of the request.

-- After the original PPR is received by the Vice Provost for Academic Programs, the PPR will be placed the PPR in the Academic Programs Tracking System to ensure that the PPR is tracked throughout the authorization process with weekly updates on the status of the PPR.
+- After the original PPR is received by Daniel Chang, Director for Academic Programs, the PPR will be placed the PPR in the Academic Programs Tracking System to ensure that the PPR is tracked throughout the authorization process with weekly updates on the status of the PPR.
 Note: The weekly updates on the status of all academic programs on the University of Houston campus are e-mailed each Friday to all College Business Administrators.